openSUSE/news-o-o/_posts/2013-07-29-opensuse-conference-2013-the-infomercial.markdown

 [caption id="" align="alignright" width="368"]![Geekos having Fun!](https://lh4.googleusercontent.com/-rzg-4RoFZJI/UezvgZJ0PAI/AAAAAAAAEWk/XPkrQdWekBw/w1253-h835-no/DSC_0662.JPG) Geekos having Fun![/caption]

 All visitors enjoyed the Greek hospitality and the Greek sun!
 The venue of the conference was set up with many beach accessories by the volunteers in order to give the impression to visitors that summer is here!
 A mini beach bar was set up outside venue and 4 small pools for visitors to relax with a beer or a refreshment after the presentations.
-Visitors also had the opportunity to make a tour around the city of Thessaloniki andÂ sightseeing.
+Visitors also had the opportunity to make a tour around the city of Thessaloniki and sightseeing.
 Everyone experienced the nightlife of Thessaloniki!

 Everyone experienced how Greeks have fun with beers, retsina, drinks, cocktails, shots, BBQ and music.
 Last but not least, the walks inside the city were something to remember.